parsaeisa/Notes/Software engineering/microservices.md

 I call this pattern api-gateway for my self, we put a SHAKH service (call it A) between client and other services, client gets rides' information from A service, that A service calls it's needed information from any service that it should.

+All requests to the app, pass through the api-gateway.
+They are going to a single element and that point sends requests to their corresponding micro-service.
+This element is called api-gateway.

+An `nginx` is installed on api-gateway which will proxy-pass the requests to the right microservice.

+As I recall, **proxy** was a way to hide clients identity from server, the **reverse proxy** Is a way to hide server's identity from clients.

+Here reverse proxy is usefull because client should not know that a specific response was send from which service, So they pass through a load-balancer (nginx).

 ## Problems of Monolith architecture

 * The stack of all features should be the same .